mattermost/mattermost-developer-documentation/site/content/extend/plugins/overview/_index.md

 See the [manifest reference](/extend/plugins/manifest-reference) for more information.

 ### Server
 The server component of a plugin is written in Go and runs as a subprocess of the Mattermost server process.
-The Go code is centered around extending the [MattermostPlugin](https://godoc.org/github.com/mattermost/mattermost-server/plugin#MattermostPlugin) struct that contains an [API](/extend/plugins/server/reference/#API) and allows for the implementation of [Hook](/extend/plugins/server/reference/#Hooks) methods that enable the plugin to interact with the Mattermost server.
+The Go code extends the [MattermostPlugin](https://godoc.org/github.com/mattermost/mattermost-server/plugin#MattermostPlugin) struct that contains an [API](/extend/plugins/server/reference/#API) and allows for the implementation of [Hook](/extend/plugins/server/reference/#Hooks) methods that enable the plugin to interact with the Mattermost server.

 The sample plugin implements this simply in [plugin.go](https://github.com/mattermost/mattermost-plugin-sample/blob/master/server/plugin.go) and the demo plugin splits the API and hook usage throughout [multiple files](https://github.com/mattermost/mattermost-plugin-demo/tree/master/server).